squidfunk/mkdocs-material/docs/insiders/index.md

 ## What's in it for me?

-The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to 22 additional features__ that you can start using right away, and which are currently exclusively available to sponsors:
+The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to 23 additional features__ that you can start using right away, and which are currently exclusively available to sponsors:

 <div class="mdx-columns" markdown>

+- [x] [Privacy plugin: optimization support] :material-alert-decagram:{ .mdx-pulse title="Added on February 6, 2023" }
 - [x] [Optimize plugin] :material-alert-decagram:{ .mdx-pulse title="Added on January 21, 2023" }
 - [x] [Navigation path] (Breadcrumbs) :material-alert-decagram:{ .mdx-pulse title="Added on January 14, 2023" }
-- [x] [Typeset plugin] :material-alert-decagram:{ .mdx-pulse title="Added on December 20, 2022" }
+- [x] [Typeset plugin]
 - [x] [Privacy plugin: external links]
 - [x] [Navigation subtitles]
 - [x] [Tags plugin: allow list] + [custom sorting]